 Holger Broschek (born 1973 in Friesach) grew up in the small town of Ebreichsdorf, not far from Vienna.
-From 1991 he attended medical university in Innsbruck, and at the same time his interest in photography started to grow.
+It was while attending medical school in Innsbruck in the early 1990s that his interest in photography started to grow.

 He taught himself the basics of photography long before the digital age would change it forever.
 Starting with a 35mm camera, he soon proceeded to medium format and finally large format cameras.